-The statistical characterization procedure used in this work relies on the following premise, \emph{the extraction of a few representative parameters of a signal by applying statistical calculations over the signal itself or an unambiguous auxiliary one}.
-In this section, we develop such a premise to put in the same context the characterization of functions using moments or cumulants and the Hirsch's SSC method.\\ We define an auxiliary signal as a function extracted from the original one by using some mathematical method, as can been seen from \fig{fig:func_aux_param}.
-In that figure is shown different auxiliary functions $g$ obtained from the signal $f(t_n)$, where the independent discrete real variable $t_n$ is normalized to range between 0 and 1.
-Hereafter, we use independent discrete variables, but the concepts can also apply to continuous ones.
-For instance, in \fig{fig:func_aux_param} {\alph{enumi}} \begin{enumerate} \item is shown $g(t_n) = f(t_n)/\sum_n \abs{f(t_n)}$ which is equal that the original function but multiplied by a constant (the inverse of the sum of absolute values), and it can be interpreted as a weight function of the variable $t_n$; \item we have $g(t_n) = \abs{f(t_n)}/\sum_n \abs{f(t_n)}$ that is equivalent to a probability density function (PDF) of $t_n$; \item the function $g(f)$ is a histogram of the amplitude values of $f$ (within range of $t_n$) normalized as a PDF, where each histogram interval has a width of around 1\% of the whole amplitude range $[-0.22,1]$; \item is represented a series of segments bounded by the extrema of the signal where the set of amplitude and time intervals $g[m] = (A_m, T_m)$ characterize the function $f(t_n)$, this procedure is part of the Hirsch's SSC method \cite{Book_Hirsch92,Hirsch92}. \end{enumerate} The auxiliary functions adequately represent the original signal in a pattern recognition or discrimination problem if they can be unambiguously assigned from the set of signals that we want to discriminate.
+We define an auxiliary signal as a function extracted from the original one using a mathematical method, as shown in \fig{fig:func_aux_param}.
+In that figure, different auxiliary functions $g$ are shown, obtained from the signal $f(t_n)$, where the independent discrete real variable $t_n$ is normalized to range between 0 and 1.
+Hereafter, we use independent discrete variables; however, the concepts can also be applied to continuous ones.
+For instance, in \fig{fig:func_aux_param} {\alph{enumi}} \begin{enumerate} \item is shown $g(t_n) = f(t_n)/\sum_n \abs{f(t_n)}$, which is equal to the original function but multiplied by a constant (the inverse of the sum of absolute values), and it can be interpreted as a weight function of the variable $t_n$; \item we have $g(t_n) = \abs{f(t_n)}/\sum_n \abs{f(t_n)}$ that is equivalent to a probability density function (PDF) of $t_n$; \item the function $g(f)$ is a histogram of the amplitude values of $f$ (within range of $t_n$) normalized as a PDF, where each histogram interval has a width of around 1\% of the whole amplitude range $[-0.22,1]$; \item is represented by a series of segments bounded by the extrema of the signal, where the set of amplitude and time intervals $g[m] = (A_m, T_m)$ characterizes the function $f(t_n)$; this procedure is part of Hirsch's SSC method \cite{Book_Hirsch92,Hirsch92}. \end{enumerate}

 \insertfig{ht}{fig:func_aux_param}{Fig_Func_Aux_Param}{13.5}{9.3}{Examples of different mathematical methods to obtain auxiliary functions $g$ and characteristic parameters from an original function or signal $f(t_n)$ (the time $t$ is normalized to range between 0 and 1). a: weight function $g(t_n) = f(t_n)/\sum_n \abs{f(t_n)}$; b: probability density function $g(t_n) = \abs{f(t_n)}/\sum_n \abs{f(t_n)}$; c: amplitud histogram $g(f)$ (with an interval width of around 1\% of the whole amplitude range $[-0.22,1]$); d: $g[m] = (A_m, T_m)$ is the set of amplitud and time segments bounded by the extrema of the signal (SSC method developed by Hirsch).}